stfc/PSyclone/doc/transformations.rst

 alphabetical order below (a number of these have specialisations which can be found in the API-specific sections).

-.. note:: PSyclone currently only supports OpenCL transformations for
+.. note:: PSyclone currently only supports OpenCL transformations
-	  the GOcean 1.0 API and OpenACC transformations for that and the NEMO API.
-Attempts to apply
-	  these transformations to (members of) Schedules from other APIs will be rejected.
+	  for the GOcean 1.0 API and OpenACC transformations for the GOcean 1.0 and NEMO APIs.
+Attempts to apply these transformations to (members of) schedules from other APIs will be rejected.

 ####